Road Trip from Dallas to San Diego

 How far is San Diego from Dallas, and how long will the road trip take?

-If you are pressed for time, the shortest route (which we have named the Direct Route) is via I-10 and I-20: a 1360-mile drive through New Mexico, Arizona, and California.
+If you are pressed for time, the shortest route (which we have named the Direct Route) is a 1,360-mile drive that will take 19 hours and 30 minutes to complete.

 Best road trip route from Dallas to San Diego